foxglove/studio/CONTRIBUTING.md

 $ yarn dlx electron@<studio-electron-version> desktop/.webpack # launch the version of electron for the current computer's platform
 ```

+> [!NOTE]
-NOTE: Because the `window.location.href` of the electron window is pointing at the computer's IP address the app is not being run in a secure context (`https`).
+> Because the `window.location.href` of the electron window is pointing at the computer's IP address the app is not being run in a secure context (`https`).
 This may cause some issues with features that require it.

 ### Other useful commands